lasanthamudalige/setups/arch/dwm/README.md

 * kernel - Latest kernel
 * Additional packages - 'firefox' 'git'
 * Network configuration - NetworkManager
-* Other settings are stock setting
+* Other settings are stock settings

 ## First things to do